 Table of Contents

-The brain stem is the indispensable interface between the cerebrum and the cerebellum.
-It continues as the spinal cord at the cervicomedullary junction at the foramen magnum.
-The brain stem comprises of four components: diencephalon, mesencephalon (midbrain), pons, and medulla oblongata.
+The brainstem is an indispensable interface between the cerebrum and the cerebellum.
+It continues as the spinal cord at the cervicomedullary junction after passing through the foramen magnum.
+The brainstem comprises three components: mesencephalon (midbrain), pons, and medulla oblongata.
+Sometimes, the diencephalon, which is the caudal part of the forebrain is also included.

-The fundamental functions of life such as breathing, heartbeat, blood pressure, control of consciousness, and sleep are regulated in the brain stem.
-It has both gray matter and white matter.
-The gray matter is organized into cranial nerve nuclei, the reticular formation and pontine nuclei.
-The white matter consists of fiber tracts (axons) mediating information to and fro between the cerebral cortex, cerebellum, spinal cord, cranial nerves and the peripheral nerves.
+It contains both gray matter and white matter.
+The gray matter is organized into cranial nerve nuclei, the reticular formation and pontine nuclei, while the white matter consists of fiber tracts (axons) mediating information to and fro between the cerebral cortex, cerebellum, spinal cord, cranial nerves and the peripheral nerves.

-The tectum consists of the quadrigeminal plate and the medullary velum.
+The tectum consists of the quadrigeminal plate and the medullary velum responsible for auditory and visual reflexes.

-The cranial nerve nuclei are somatotrophically organized in the middle layer called tegmentum.
-From medial to lateral: somatic motor, visceral motor, visceral sensory and somatic sensory.
+The cranial nerve nuclei are somatotopically organized in the middle layer, that is known as tegmentum.
+They are arranged from medial to lateral as: somatic motor, visceral motor, visceral sensory and somatic sensory.
+It is involved in many unconscious homeostatic and reflexive pathways.

 The motor pathways travel in the basis, the most anterior part.